-HRSA requires applicants for this funding opportunity announcement to apply electronically through Grants.gov.
-Applicants must download the SF424 application package associated with this funding opportunity following the directions provided at Grants.gov.
+HRSA requires you to apply for this funding opportunity announcement electronically through Grants.gov.
+You must download the SF424 application package associated with this funding opportunity following the directions provided at Grants.gov.

 2. Content and Form of Application Submission